Albert discovered how to avoid the paperwork pileup

 Marketing consultant Albert Virtanen is all about finding new, meaningful ways to connect with audiences.
 Sometimes the workload gets heavy, but he’s figured out how to keep the paperwork in check.

 Albert Virtanen describes himself as entrepreneurial, easily excited and ‘a little rebellious’.
 It’s no wonder he took his first steps into self-employment while still in school.
 Back then, Albert gained valuable experience in the world of solo work, developing new skills and helpful habits – most often through trial and error.

 ‘Sometimes it came down to eating canned tuna.
 Times were tough, but I was so full of ambition.
 I started life as a sole trader and quickly realised money doesn’t just magically appear.
 You need to work before you can send the bill.
 Then there’s payment periods on invoices.
 In the end, you might not see earnings for months.
-That was one vital learning…’ Albert recalls with horror, remembering how his solo career started all those years ago.
+That was one vital learning…’ Albert grimaces, remembering how his solo career started all those years ago.

 Albert toggled between employee and entrepreneurial lifestyle

 In the next 10 years, Albert balanced the thrill and fulfillment of self-employment with the steadiness of employed work, alternating between the two lifestyles.
 One constant trait was marketing: Albert’s career has always been closely tied to it – either through his own businesses or in his work with others.
 Towards the end of 2018, Albert began to feel like the time was right to launch a new company.

 ‘I no longer saw myself in my work.
 I didn’t feel the fire of that story I was a part of.’

 Albert now dives into his clients’ everyday, exceptional lives